 Other boxing legend deaths in 2021 included: Leon Spinks (February 5th) who is part of a very select group who once defeated the great Mohammad Ali.

 BTW, this year, we also had the opportunity to visit the Louisville, Kentucky native Mohammad Ali museum.
-It’s a must-see attraction if you are into boxing -like I am- in downtown Louisville.
+The museum is a must-see attraction if you are boxing fan -like I am- in the heart of downtown Louisville.

 On March 27th, days after an Evergreen container ship became lodged in the Suez Canal blocking all commercial traffic, it was reported that it would take days to weeks to dislodge it.
 The 224,000 ton vessel first became lodged on March 23, with no sign of budging.
 On March 29, the rear of the ship was dislodged, but rescuers believed it would still take time to refloat the vessel and fully open the canal.
 On March 31, rescue missions failed yet again as rescuers announced that they may need to remove 706,000 cubic feet of sand in order to move it.
 Water may also need to be removed from around the area in order to remove the ship.